-The design of a new serif typeface meant for extended reading is an exercise in subtlety and restraint.
+The design of a new serif typeface for extended reading is an exercise in subtlety and restraint.
 The type designer traveling this path is faced with a limited and abstract palette with which to build unique character – stem widths, counter shapes, proportions, terminations and so on.
-Elena is a manipulation of these subtleties in a direct and unaffected way to create a modern serif typeface quietly balancing warmth with a crisp, tailored tone.
+Elena is a manipulation of these subtleties in a direct and unaffected way, creating a modern serif typeface that quietly balances warmth with a crisp, tailored tone.

 Central to this typographic balancing act is a rejection of extremes.
 Serif typefaces meant for continuous reading quickly turn bookish and old-fashioned when rote historicism is the singular influence.
 On the other hand, a designer attempting to capture a contemporary voice may strip or exaggerate details only to find that grace and ease went with them.
 Elena merges these two ideological opposites by heeding the lessons of the past while taking advantage of formal possibilities no matter their origin.

 The result is a low contrast typeface of economical proportions, moderate x-height and spare details.
 The influence of the broad-nibbed pen is conspicuous but tempered by a discreet reinterpretation of its shapes.
 Soft, brush-like terminations in the lowercase lend an organic note while a strong horizontal movement and tense curves create a structured counterpoint.